Music of Saudi Arabia: Overview

+In 2023, the first Saudi Idol competition was held in Riyadh, with judges Aseel Abu Bakr, Ahlam, Assala, and Maged al Mohandes.
+29-year-old Hams Fekri, a singer from Jeddah, won the title.

 Dance

 Ardah

-Ardah, a type of folkloric dance, is the most popular dance in Saudi Arabia.
+Ardah, a type of folkloric dance, is the most popular dance in Saudi Arabia, and also the national dance.
 It is performed with two rows of men opposite of one another, each of whom may or may not be wielding a sword or cane, and is accompanied by drums and spoken poetry.

 Najdi ardah is the most common variant of ardah in Saudi Arabia.
 It is also the most practiced and highly televised male folkloric dance in the entire country.
 The Saudi government changed its name to 'Saudi ardah' in the 21st century.
 However, there are numerous variations of ardah distinct from Najdi ardah throughout the country, notably in the regions of Najran, Asir and Jizan.

 Rock/metal music

-Rock and metal artists from Saudi Arabia include:
+Rock and metal artists from Saudi Arabia include The AccoLade and Al-Namrood.

 Music institutions

 Pursuant to the order of the Saudi Crown Prince, the first music teaching institute was established in Riyadh in 2019.
 The Institute was launched by the Egyptian violinist Mahmoud Sorour.
 Sorour plans to train around 50 violinists to enable them to perform in Jeddah opera house that is planned to be launched in 2022.